RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Trouble let the silence continue, she knew Brun had a bad habit of letting words fall out of her mouth, so if they were trying to avoid starting off on the wrong foot she would give them as much time as they needed.

-Brun walked over to the door and closed it, and sat back down a little closer but still what Trouble would call a polite distance.
+Brun walked over to the door and closed it, and sat back down a little closer but still at what Trouble would call a polite distance.

 "I've been trying to find a way to talk to you and Dee..."
 They started, faltering at the starting line as they went silent again.